graphitemaster/neothyne/docs/COLORGRADING.md

 to them.
 You may want to make lights appear more florescent or more incandescent for instance.

-The range in difference temperatures ranges from the very cool light blue sky straight through to a very warm light like that of a candle.
+The range in different temperatures ranges from the very cool light blue sky straight through to a very warm light like that of a candle.
 We don't normally notice this difference in temperature because our eyes adjust automatically for it.
 So, unless the temperature is very extreme, everything will generally look the same to us under differing lighting conditions.
-Making these adjustments automatically for rendering is just not feasible so you may need to tell the engine how you want to treat different light Or you may just want to manipulate white balance for artistic effect too.
+Making these adjustments automatically for rendering is just not feasible so you may need to tell the engine how you want to treat different light, or you may just want to manipulate white balance for artistic effect too.

 The way the color balance tool works in the Neothyne's color grading options is